A Fête Worse Than Death

 “And helping out at the bakery contest is the worst place to be,” she muttered.
 “That cake woman has it in for me.”

 “She actually made me stack a plate of scones!
-And wear an apron!”
+And, she made me wear an apron!”

 Clementine fumed.
 “She’s trying to make a point because I once asked why her iced buns looked like bunions.”

-“You also said her lemon curd tasted like it had been strained through a vicar’s sock.”
+“If I remember correctly,” Poppy reminded her, “you also said her lemon curd tasted as though she had strained it through a vicar’s sock.”

 Which, in fairness to Clementine, is exactly how it did taste.

 The cake competition was the high point of the day.
-Judged by Bishop Fortescue himself, who had not cracked a smile since the Silver Jubilee, and that was only because he had an opportunity to enjoy berating a group of parishioners for excess jubilation.
+This year's contest was to be judged by Bishop Fortescue himself.
+He had not cracked a smile since the Silver Jubilee, and that was only because the opportunity arose to berate a group of parishioners — for excess jubilation.

-Participation was considered a matter of village pride, and competition was fierce.
-The entries had been placed beneath a decorated marquee, which now stood like a sugary shrine to all things British and buttercream.
+Participation was a matter of village pride, and competition was always fierce.
+The entries were arranged beneath a decorated marquee, which now stood like a sugary shrine to all things British and buttercream.

 Poppy and Clementine loitered nearby with expressions that suggested they had more interesting places to be — which they did, but their driver wasn’t due back until four.